MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/irowsetcreatorimpl-class.md

 #### <a name="parameters"></a>Parametri

 *pCreator*<br/>
-in Puntatore al puntatore all'interfaccia `IUnknown` del sito che gestisce l'oggetto set di righe.
+in Puntatore al `IUnknown` puntatore a interfaccia del sito che gestisce l'oggetto set di righe.

 ### <a name="return-value"></a>Valore restituito